csdms/csdms-carpentry/lessons/python/index.md

 3.  it has a large (and growing) user base among scientists; and
 4.  experience shows that it's easier for novices to learn than most other languages.

-We are using NCDC climate records and USGS streamgage data as examples in this set of lessons.
-Some of these data sets are stored in [comma-separated values](reference.html#comma-separated-values) (CSV) format: each row holds information for a given time period, and the columns represent different measurements.
-These files are messy - they have headers and time formats that we have to deal before using the data.
-In later lessons, we will also write scripts that directly request data files from servers through the USGS web services.
-Automatically accessing data with scripts using APIs is one way to further automate our workflow.
+We are using topographic as examples in this set of lessons.
 > ## Prerequisites {.prereq}
 >
 > Learners need to understand the concepts of files and directories